firefly/wallet/README.md

 ### Diagrams

 Images and source files used to build documentation.
+Currently we have a circuit schematic and a breadboard layout for prototyping.

+### Source

+The Arduino sketch and required (modified) libraries.

 Future
 ------

-- Wiring diagram for the Firefly on a Breadboard or general routing (soon)
-- Source code for Arduino for the hardware wallet (soon)
 - Better 3D printed case; still being designed, but easier to wire (soonish)
 - Printed Circuit Board (PCB) layout for more advanced, but tinier devices (future)